How to Tag Items with Frog in My Pocket Kids Consignment

 - Only use 65, 67, or 110 lb cardstock to print tags (Office Max, Office Depot, and Staples sell packages or “by the sheet”).

-- Use colored cardstock if you’d like to pick up your leftover items.
+- Use colored cardstock (per the chart above) if you’d like to pick up your leftover items.
 Use white or ivory cardstock if you’d like to donate the items that didn’t sell to our charity partner.
-Do not use dark colors like red or dark blue – they will not be able to be scanned.

 - Ten tags fit on each sheet you print.
 You can print any quantity of each price (and different prices can print on the same page).
 Depending on the number of items, you may want multiple sheets of some prices.